 Browse our guides or talk to our team.

 Whether you’re starting your own business or are a member of a corporate team, knowing how to do a SWOT analysis is a valuable skill.
 It can help you understand the competition your business faces or prioritize your organization’s goals.
 If you’re not familiar with the Strengths-Weaknesses-Opportunities-Threats framework yet, read up on our Guide to SWOT analysis.
 Here, we’ll focus specifically on how to do a SWOT analysis.You can do a brainstorming session for your SWOT analysis on a whiteboard, with sticky notes, or in Gliffy’s online diagramming tool.
-With Gliffy, you’ll be able to save and capture your ideas, with all the flexibility of dragging and dropping them, just like you might shuffle sticky notes around a whiteboard.
+With Gliffy, you’ll be able to save and capture your ideas — and our sticky notes are unlimited.

 Follow along with this tutorial by signing up for a free trial of Gliffy Online now >>